narayan-krishna/doo/README.md

 ## Configuration

-Doo automically generates a config file at _doo.yml_ for defining the layout of Doo.
+Doo automically generates a config file at _~/.config/doo.yml_ for defining the layout of Doo.

 ```yml
 layout: